zacanger/niddesa/text/generated-translations/cullaniddesa/21-chinese-google.md

 "After seeing the troubles on all kinds of desires": "After seeing the troubles on all kinds of desires, he saw, after seeing, after weighing, after judging, after separating, after clarifying."
-It is after seeing the troubles on all kinds of desires. , Should walk alone like a rhinoceros horn.
+It is after seeing the troubles on all kinds of desires. , Should walk alone like a rhinoceros.

 Because of that, the single enlightened person said:

 "All kinds of desires are indeed honey-like and pleasing, and they disturb the heart in various ways,

-After seeing all kinds of desires, he should walk alone like a rhinoceros horn. "
+After seeing all kinds of desires, he should walk alone like a rhinoceros. "

 137. This is my disaster and tumor and scourge, disease and arrow and terror,

-Seeing this fear in various desiresAfter fear, you should walk alone like a rhinoceros horn.
+Seeing this fear in various desiresAfter fear, you should walk alone like a rhinoceros.

 "This is my calamity and tumor and scourge, disease and arrow and terror": This was said by the Blessed One [AN.8.56]: "Bhikkhus!
 "Terror", which is synonymous